 As a musician, Reggie Ashley has worked with some of the best, including: Alan Parsons (Alan Parsons Project), Todd Sucherman (Styx), Taylor Mills (Brian Wilson Band), Chris Slade (AC/DC, Manfred Mann's Earth Band), Chris Frazier (White Snake), Koko Powell (Edgar Winter), session ace Matt Laug (Alanis Morrisette’s Jagged Little Pill, Coors, Lifehouse), Steve Nievis (Kenny Loggins), Jim Wheeler (Slash, Loggins & Messina), Doug Flutie (Yes, he plays Drums), Jason Smith (Five for Fighting), Fritz Lewak (Melissa Etheridge), Steve Di Stanislao- aka, Stevie D (David Gilmore), Joel Taylor (Chick Corea), Gregg Gerson (Mick Jagger, Billy Idol), and Francis Buckley (Aerosmith, Quincy Jones, KT Oslin, Wilson Philips, Paula Abdul, Nancy Wilson, Dave Koz, Steve Vai………).

-The Temptations, The Four Tops, Little Feat, The Wallflowers, Los Lobos, Sheryl Crow, The Beach Boys and the Gypsy Kings.
+The Wallflowers, Los Lobos, The Beach Boys, Tom Jones, The Temptations, The Four Tops, Little Feat, and the Gypsy Kings.
 Past performances include: Hugh Hefner's birthday party, Sports Illustrated Superbowl XXXVII Party, Drew Brees (New Orleans Saints Quarterback) wedding, San Diego Padres World Series Party.......As well as numerous world wide corporate events: Dean Whitter/Morgan Stanley (Hong Kong), Hard Rock Hotel (Bali), D.O.D.
 (Tokyo), Sprint (Puerto Rico), Kaiser (Bermuda), Governor of Alaska NOT Sarah Palin!
 (Seward Alaska)...

 Reggie Ashley is currently the guitarist for YouTube sensation and Post Modern Jukebox vocalist, Sara Niemietz.

-Presently, Reggie Ashley is an instructor in the Commercial Music Conservatory of the Orange County School of the Arts (OCSA) in Santa Ana California.
-Courses include: Song Writing (Commercial Music & Creative Writing Conservatory's), Music Business, Film & Video Game Scoring, Rock Ensemble and Performance)
+From 2011 to 2018, Reggie Ashley was an instructor in the Commercial Music Conservatory of the Orange County School of the Arts (OCSA) in Santa Ana California.
+Courses included: Song Writing (Commercial Music & Creative Writing Conservatory's), Music Business, Film & Video Game Scoring, Rock Ensemble and Performance).